GoHypernet/Galileo-sdk/docs/src/security.rst

 Computational Assets
 ~~~~~~~~~~~~~~~~~~~~
 Users of Galileo can host their own computational resources (virtual machines,
-HPC, etc.) by running their own instances of the `Landing Zone  <landing_zone_main.html>`_ daemon process
+HPC, etc.) by running their own instances of the `Landing Zone  <landing_zone_main.html>`_ (LZ) daemon process
 and authenticating it against their Galileo account.
 Running a Landing Zone does **not** require that
 the host machine be exposed to the wider internet via a public IP address, nor does it require any
 special VPN settings.
 When a user runs their own LZ, they retain total control of the underlying host
 machine and any jobs sent to the LZ via the Galileo web service (for more info, see `Access Control <security.html#access-control>`_).
 The LZ daemon is written in Python and the source code can be obtained and audited for security analysis purposes.

-Alternatively, users can run on the default compute resources provided in the
+Alternatively, users can run processes on the default compute resources provided in the
 communal Stations (the Linux and Windows Stations), or they can purchase privately
 provisioned LZ instances.
 Users are given access to complimentary default
 computational resources when their account is created.
 Be aware that the default